openharmony/docs/en/device-dev/kernel/kernel-small-basic-process-thread.md

 -   Blocked→Ready:

-    After the blocked task is restored \(the task is restored, the delay times out, the semaphore reading times out, or the semaphore is read\), the task is added to the Ready queue and changes from the Blocked state to the Ready state.
+    After the blocked task is restored \(the task is restored, the delay times out, the semaphore reading times out, or the semaphore is read\), the task is added to the Ready queue and will change from the Blocked state to the Ready state.

 -   Ready→Blocked:

-    A task may also be blocked \(suspended\) in the Ready state.
-The blocked task will change from the Ready state to the Blocked state and is deleted from the Ready queue.
-The task will not be scheduled until it is restored.
+    When a task in the Ready state is blocked \(suspended\), the task changes to the Blocked state and is deleted from the Ready queue.
+The blocked task will not be scheduled until it is recovered.

 -   Running→Ready:

-    After a task with a higher priority is created or restored, tasks will be scheduled.
-The task with the highest priority in the Ready queue will change to the Running state.
-The originally running task will change from the Running state to the Ready state and be added to the Ready queue.
+    When a task with a higher priority is created or recovered, tasks will be scheduled.
+The task with the highest priority in the Ready queue changes to the Running state.
+The originally running task changes to the Ready state and is added to the Ready queue.

 -   Running→Exit:

-    When a running task is terminated, its state changes from Running to Exit.
-If the task is set with a detach attribute \(**LOS\_TASK\_STATUS\_DETACHED**\), it will be directly destroyed after the running is complete.
+    When a running task is complete, it changes to the Exit state.
+If the task is set with a detach attribute \(**LOS\_TASK\_STATUS\_DETACHED**\), it will be directly destroyed after being terminated.

 ## Working Principles<a name="section1381918945512"></a>

 The OpenHarmony task management module provides the following functions: creating, delaying, suspending, and restoring tasks, locking and unlocking task scheduling, and querying task control block information by ID.

 When a task is created, the system initializes the task stack and presets the context.
-The system places the task entry function in the corresponding position so that the function will be executed when the task enters the Running state for the first time.
+The system also places the task entry function in the corresponding position so that the function can be executed when the task enters the running state for the first time.

 ## Development Guidelines<a name="section10649727135519"></a>

 ### Available APIs<a name="section78333315555"></a>

 <a name="table687929113814"></a>
-<table><thead align="left"><tr id="row513082983812"><th class="cellrowborder" valign="top" width="33.33333333333333%" id="mcps1.1.4.1.1"><p id="p121309298384"><a name="p121309298384"></a><a name="p121309298384"></a><strong id="b77131925204513"><a name="b77131925204513"></a><a name="b77131925204513"></a>Category</strong></p>
+<table><thead align="left"><tr id="row513082983812"><th class="cellrowborder" valign="top" width="33.33333333333333%" id="mcps1.1.4.1.1"><p id="p121309298384"><a name="p121309298384"></a><a name="p121309298384"></a><strong id="b1288394945813"><a name="b1288394945813"></a><a name="b1288394945813"></a>Function</strong></p>
 </th>
 <th class="cellrowborder" valign="top" width="33.33333333333333%" id="mcps1.1.4.1.2"><p id="p713082933817"><a name="p713082933817"></a><a name="p713082933817"></a><strong id="b184372716456"><a name="b184372716456"></a><a name="b184372716456"></a>API</strong></p>
 </th>